houjingyi233/macos-research/code/iOSOnMac/Readme.md

 ```
 sw_vers
 ProductName:		macOS
-ProductVersion:		14.1.1
+ProductVersion:		14.1.2
-BuildVersion:		23B81
 ```
 ## Updates
 This Pull Request does the following:
-- Updates the Makefile to Build the Example Project on macOS 14.1.1 | 23B81
+- Updates the Makefile to Build the Example Project on macOS 14.1.2
 - Adds some print statements to runner
 - Removes legacy compile comments at top of interpose.c
 - Added arm64e compile and run instructions & examples